In this article, we’re going to discuss the pros and cons of running 8 miles a day.

 If you are running eight miles every day, seven days a week, consider cutting your runs back to only five or six days a week.

-Adding a rest day or two will allow your body to recover and repair itself and will, ultimately, help you become a stronger runner.
+Adding a rest day or two will allow your body to recover and repair.
+This will, ultimately, help you become a stronger runner.

-If you don’t like the idea of just resting on rest days, consider swapping your runs for another physical activity, such as swimming, yoga, or strength training.
+If you don’t like the idea of just resting on rest days, consider swapping your runs for another aerobic physical activity, such as swimming, walking, hiking, or biking, to utilize different muscles, or complementary exercises like yoga and strength training.

-Another way to add a little variety into your eight-mile runs is to run different routes.
+Another way to add a little variety to your 8 mile daily runs is to run different routes.

 Also, be open to running in different directions and down streets and paths you’ve never tried.